Build a Homelab server using an old laptop

 # options i915 enable_guc=3

-However, it conflicts with GVT-g, preventing Feiniu from using the iGPU, so it needs to be commented out, then restart the virtual machine.
+However, it conflicts with GVT-g, preventing Feiniu from utilizing the integrated graphics.
+Therefore, it needs to be commented out, and then the virtual machine restarted.

 Apply changes: